damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 ---

 Fifteen months ago we [released](https://about.gitlab.com/2014/06/22/gitlab-7-dot-0-released/) GitLab 7.0.
-Since then we've vastly improved performance of GitLab, made GitLab work in any Enterprise through deep LDAP integration and made it possible to [work with large files in Git](http://doc.gitlab.com/ee/workflow/git_annex.html).
+Since then we've vastly improved the performance of GitLab, made GitLab work in any Enterprise through deep LDAP integration and made it possible to [work with large files in Git](http://doc.gitlab.com/ee/workflow/git_annex.html).
 On top of that, the UI has been reworked and improved with every release,